USING ART AND CULTURE TO REVITALISE A 1930’S SHOPPING ARCADE

-The Quadrant is a stand-alone shopping centre situated in the heart of Romford which boasts a range of independent businesses, providing an array of goods and services to the local community and beyond.
-Designed and built by William Goodchild between 1934 and 1935, The Quadrant is of classic Art Deco design, highlighting a period of Romford’s history in which the town was a significant shopping hub in the South East of England.
+Designed and built by William Goodchild between 1934 and 1935, The Quadrant is an Art Deco shopping arcade, built in a period of Romford’s history in which the town was a significant shopping hub in the South East of England.